 It’s not just that you use a particular tool, such as Instagram or Facebook.
 It’s how you use that tool within your overall strategy.
 And your strategy should be based on the knowledge of everything your business is and who it is competing with.

 It’s a testament to The Art of War that it is still being used today.
-We may not be about to take to the battlefield, but the philosophy and strategy Sun Tzu developed 2,000 years ago continues to resonate today.
+We may not be about to take to the battlefield, but the philosophy and strategy Sun Tzu developed 2,000 years ago continue to resonate today.